On this page

 Getting Started: Next Steps

 Now that you understand what an Expert Advisor is, you're ready to build your first one.
-In our next tutorial, MQL5 Environment Setup, you'll learn how to install MetaTrader 5, MetaEditor, and run your first EA in the Strategy Tester.
+Start with How to Create and Edit an MT5 Expert Advisor (Wizard, code, or no-code), then follow MQL5 Environment Setup to install MetaTrader 5, MetaEditor, and run your first EA in the Strategy Tester.

 Frequently Asked Questions